 The IASB issued a new standard, IFRS 16, Leases, which superseded IAS 17, Leases.
 The new standard brings most leases on the statement of financial position for lessees under a single model and eliminates the distinction between operating and final leases.
 Lessor accounting remains largely unchanged.
-This standard becomes effective on January 1, 2019.
-The Corporation has not yet assessed the impact of the new standard on its financial statements.
+This standard becomes effective for annual reporting periods beginning on or after January 1, 2019.
+The Corporation has assessed there will be no impact from the new standard on its financial statements.

-The IASB issued a new standard, IFRS 17, Insurance Contracts.
+The IASB issued a new standard, IFRS 17, Insurance Contracts which replaces IFRS 4, Insurance Contracts.
 The new standard establishes principles for the recognition, presentation and disclosure of insurance contracts within the scope of the standard, to ensure that an entity provides relevant information that faithfully represents those insurance contracts.
 This standard becomes effective for annual reporting periods beginning on or after January 1, 2021.
-The Corporation has not yet assessed the impact of the new standard on its financial statements.
+The Corporation has assessed there will be no impact from the new standard on its financial statements.

 The IASB issued a new IFRS Interpretation, IFRIC 23, Uncertainty Over Income Tax Treatments.
 This interpretation clarifies how to apply the recognition and measurement requirements in IAS 12, Income Taxes, when there is uncertainty over income tax treatments.
 This standard becomes effective for annual reporting periods beginning on or after January 1, 2019.
-The Corporation has not yet assessed the impact of the new standard on its financial statements.
+The Corporation has assessed there will be no impact from the new standard on its financial statements.